This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

-Publishing content regularly can help you grow your business online faster.
-Getting content published online with WordPress is as easy as 1-2-3:
+Publishing content regularly can help drive more visitors to your web site.
+Publishing your content online with WordPress is as easy as 1-2-3:

 - Think …